 The methods used to deliver the radiation to the patients were:

-- Helical Tomotherapy: is an advanced form of radiation therapy that uses several overlapping helical arcs, or rotational beams, that delivers radiation to the tumor slice-by-slice.
+Helical Tomotherapy: is an advanced form of intensity-modulated radiation therapy (IMRT) that uses several overlapping helical arcs, or rotational beams, to deliver the radiation.
+It uses tomography scanning technology, the same technology as a CT scan, to accurately create an image of and target the tumor slice-by-slice.

 Both helical tomotherapy and IMAT were used because they are very accurate at targeting tumors.
 They also reduce the amount of radiation that can get to a person’s surrounding organs.
 Out of the 36 patients, there were only 3 cases of grade 3 pneumonitis or lung inflammation.